Interactive WhatsApp Messages

 Once you've confirmed the Customer Service Window is open, you can add the new Interactive Messages action.

-5. In Interactive Message Configuration, select the FROM PHONE NUMBER then choose the INTERACTIVE MESSAGE TYPE.
+In Interactive Message Configuration, select the From Phone Number then choose the Interactive Message Type.

 Interactive Reply Buttons (Interactive Message Type)

-The require fields for Quick Reply Button messages are:
+Fill out the required fields for Quick Reply Button messages:

 • Input for Button Message – The main message text.